seifelewa/Agile_task/README.md

 # Project name : <b>Caropedia</b>
 ## Project Description
-<p>The project is a website ( aims to be a amobile application) that will help people find useful shops for their cars</p>
+<p>The project is a website ( aims to be a a mobile application) that will help people find useful shops for their cars.
+This website will facilitate the reservation of an appointment at any desired shop according to the needs and possibility of each car owner </p>

 ## SCRUM team